Vopaaz/checkpointing/docs/docs/comparison.md

 ### Global variable

-joblib does not consider the referenced global variable.
+joblib does not consider the reference global variable.

 === "1st run"